The aim of the

 and outputs

-the same dataset but with the traits filtered (so with less columns).
+the same dataset but with the traits filtered (so with fewer columns).

 The second argument threshold_species_proportion